 Kansas City Royals Tickets are now on sale!
 The Kansas City Royals enjoyed tremendous success in the 1970s and 1980s.
 The continued development of the Royals' young talent and a strong bullpen is the catalyst for restoration to its proud tradition, and Razorgator is your source for great Kansas City Royals baseball tickets!
 Beautiful Kauffman Stadium has been a mainstay of Major League Baseball for over thirty years.
-Get your Royals baseball tickets today and witness the beauty of one of baseball’s crown jewels!
+Get your Royals World Series tickets today and witness the beauty of one of baseball’s crown jewels!

 Royals Tickets and Schedule

 If the Kansas City Royals want to qualify for a berth in the MLB playoffs, they’d better hope for some help and also get on a big winning streak.
 As of Sept.
 8, the Royals were in third place in the AL Central, sporting a mark of 72-67, nine games out of first place.

 Kansas City played well offensively against Minnesota Sept.
 5 and 6.
 In two victories over the Twins, the Royals scored a combined 21 runs while allowing just eight.
 The Royals couldn’t complete the sweep, however, falling to the Twins 6-5 on Sept.
 7.

 The Royals will get a chance to pick up some much-needed wins with a four-game home series with Oakland, Sept.
 12–15.
 Tickets to the first game start at $4.